skamuju/DS_CS_Research/README.md

 (insert charts and equations)

 remark: equation here doens't mean PhD math, instead, it means the following: say I want to say the change of stock price is up and down two percent.
 The equation version can be the following.
 Let us denote change of stock price to be $\delta$, and stock price for a company $i$ to be $p_i$.
-Then, the same sentence above can be expressed as $\delta p_i = \pm 2\%$.
+Then, the same sentence above can be expressed as $\delta p_i = \pm 2\%$. (this just means use Latex).

 ### Results (Visualization / App)

+There are many ways to show results
+- table
+- charts
+- app (this might be more impressive)

+## Citation

+bibliography (track everything even if it's just a web page)